benabed/clik/doc/_build/html/_sources/installing.txt

 Installing
 ==========

-The library has a lot of external dependencies.
+The library has many external dependencies.
+We are striving at reducing the number of dependency, but many of them will remain given the current set of likelihood codes we are including.

 Only a few packages or tools must be installed before installing clik.
 All the other can be downloaded and installed automatically by the clik installer.

-Furthermore some of the dependency can be absent, and will only reduce the number of extra functionnalities provided by clik (like merging likelihood, or simulating them).
+Furthermore some of the dependency can be absent, and will only reduce the number of extra functionalities provided by clik (like merging likelihood, or simulating them).

 Requisites
 ----------